GoogleCloudPlatform/genai-for-marketing/README.md

  - For the Google Slides template (`[template] Marketing Assets`):
    - From the Google Drive folder open the file in Google Slides.
    - In Google Slides, click on `File` and `Save as Google Slides`.
 Take note of the Slides ID from the URL.
-   - Open the configuration file [app_config.toml - line 559](/app/app_config.toml) and change to your Slides ID.
+   - Open the configuration file [override.toml - line 66](/app/override.toml) and change to your Slides ID.
  - For the Google Docs template (`[template] Gen AI for Marketing Google Doc Template`):
    - From the Google Drive folder open the file in Google Docs.
    - In Google Docs, click on `File` and `Save as Google Docs`.
 Take note of the Docs ID from the URL.
-   - Open the configuration file [app_config.toml - line 560](/app/app_config.toml) and change to your Docs ID.
+   - Open the configuration file [override.toml - line 67](/app/override.toml) and change to your Docs ID.
  - For the Google Sheets template (`[template] GenAI for Marketing`):
    - From the Google Drive folder open the Google Sheets.
    - In Google Sheets, click in `File` and `Save as Google Sheets`.
 Take note of the Sheets ID from the URL.
-   - Open the configuration file [app_config.toml - line 561](/app/app_config.toml) and change to your Sheets ID.
+   - Open the configuration file [override.toml - line 68](/app/override.toml) and change to your Sheets ID.

 ### Deploy the demonstration to App Engine